Peyman7/Medical-Research-Chatbot-with-RAG/README.md

 - Modify the `query` variable to target your research topic of interest.
 - The chatbot will retrieve, embed, and respond based on summarized content.

-## Author

-Developed by [Your Name], powered by LangChain and OpenAI.